Here is a table

 In 1969, Maxine married Bob Guenther – they met skiing in Canada and both happened to be working in New Jersey.
 That’s how the New Englander stayed in the state of New Jersey.
 She stopped working at the NJ Commission for the Blind to raise their two daughters.
 Maxine returned to graduate school at Fairleigh Dickinson University in the early 80′s to obtain a Masters Degree in Human Development and Behavior.
 Still wanting to get closer to answering her guiding question, she decided that one of the missing pieces for many of us had to do with re-connecting with our bodies.

 This led to her to the study of bodywork and a different career.
 Looking for a practice that deeply connected mind and body, she discovered “Trager® Psychophysical Integration” created by Dr. Milton Trager.
 The practice is also described as “movement re-education.”
 Maxine began studying the Trager Approach in 1984 and had the privilege of studying with Dr. Trager many times before his death in 1997.
 Maxine established and enjoyed a private practice as a Trager Practitioner for 25 years.
 She taught many Introductory Workshops and also became a Tutor for the U.S. Trager Association, working in that capacity with Trager students and Practitioners until she retired her Trager practice in 2009.

 Maxine’s great passion is practicing and teaching “Qigong for Good Health.”
 Occasionally, she teaches workshops at Brookdale Community College; she has especially enjoyed teaching “Everyday Qigong” at the annual Women’s Conference.
 With every class and with her students, Maxine deepens her own understanding and learning of Qigong.
 Her other passions include dancing with “The Core of Fire,” an interfaith dance ministry, and hiking almost every morning with Bob and their current 4 legged friend, Black “Berry” – all happy with feet and paws on the earth!
-These are some activities that can bring us back into wholeness and balance.
-B Berry, our Lab mix, lays close when we practice Qigong. good Qi for all!
+These are some activities that can bring me back into wholeness and balance.
+B Berry, our Lab mix, often lays close by when I practice Qigong … plenty of good Qi for all!